Modifications of Tanabe-Sugano d$^6$ diagram induced by radical ligand field: ab initio inspection of a Fe(II)-verdazyl molecular complex: Conclusion

 \section{Conclusion}

 The spin states structures of a coordination compound [Fe(dipvdz)$_2$]$^{2+}$ built on a spin-crossover ion (iron(II)) and two radical ligands (oxoverdazyl) were analyzed from DDCI wavefunctions calculations.
 The procedure is based on the generation of localized molecular orbitals and spin projections onto the local spin states.
 A ground state triplet $S_{total} = 1$ characterized by a $S_{Fe} = 0$ local spin state is found, a reflection of a high-field regime.
-A strong ferromagnetic interaction $J = 60$ cm$^{-1}$ is calculated featuring the coupling of organic radical spin holders through a low-spin metal ion.
+A strong ferromagnetic interaction $J = +60$ cm$^{-1}$ is calculated featuring the coupling of organic radical spin holders through a low-spin metal ion.
 Even though the low-energy part of the spectrum can be rationalized by a Heisenberg spin Hamiltonian, the magnetic picture delivered by a d$^6$ Tanabe-Sugano diagram is deeply reshuffled in the next nearest excited states.
 The flexibility afforded by the open-shell character of the environment gives rise to marked superpositions of local spin states $S_{Fe} = 1$ and $S_{Fe} = 2$ in the $S_{total} = 2$ excited states.
 The traditional quasi-degeneracy in the high-field regime is lifted by 417 cm$^{-1}$ with significant contributions from both $S_{L} = 1$ and $S_{L} = 0$ on the ligand pair.
-This observation, which we named \textit{excited state spinmerism}, extends a phenomenon that was reported in a cobalt(II) analogue.
+This observation, which we name \textit{excited state spinmerism}, extends a phenomenon that was reported in a cobalt(II) analogue.
 The prerequisite for the manifestation of such entanglement is fulfilled from the presence of an iron(II) ion and radical organic ligands.
+By irradiating the sample in the UV-vis or near-IR regions at low temperature, such compounds might be photo-switched and become original targets.
+Our analysis may stimulate experimentalists to photo-generate slowly decaying excited states consisting of $S_{Fe} = 1$ and $S_{Fe} = 2$ spin states superpositions.
+Therefore, the variability of local spin states could provide a pathway to encode quantum information on synthetic molecular systems.
 This particular class of coordination chemistry compounds combining versatile local spin states not only enlarges the traditional pictures in molecular magnetism but might become original targets for spin-qubit generation.